markomanninen/hyml/doc/full.rst

 * generating html code for Jupyter Notebook for example
 * attached it to the server for dynamic html output generation
 * practice and study
-* challenge your imagination
+* challenge your imagination for any creative use

-If you want to skip the nostalgic background rationale part, you can jump straight to the `installation <http://hyml.readthedocs.io/en/latest/#installation>`__ and the `documentation <http://hyml.readthedocs.io/en/latest/#documentation>`__ part.
+If you want to skip the nostalgic background rationale part, you can jump straight to the `installation <http://hyml.readthedocs.io/en/latest/#installation>`__ and the `documentation <http://hyml.readthedocs.io/en/latest/full.html#documentation>`__ part.

 Motivation